SUPPORT THE TRUST

 – Simon Rucker

 Please help to preserve significant wilderness, agricultural, and heritage properties in Western Maine with a membership to the Western Foothills Land Trust.
 Become a member through the Join Now button below by specifying that your donation is for WFLT membership.

-If you are unable to make a donation or if you would enjoy getting your hands dirty, there are many opportunities to volunteer with WFLT with trail work, mapping, event planning and help, marketing and general
+If you are unable to make a donation or if you would enjoy working alongside us, there are many opportunities to volunteer with WFLT!
+Email us if you're interested in trail work, mapping, event planning or help, and marketing.

 ENDOWMENTS & BEQUESTS